|Household items as bad as cars for pollution

-Scientists say we are unaware of a massive cause of pollution that is right under our very noses.
-Everyday household items such as toothpaste, shaving foam, deodorant, perfume and furniture polish contain volatile compounds that help to cause pollution.
-Dr Brian McDonald, an air-pollution researcher at the US National Oceanic and Atmospheric Administration, conducted research into how our homes create pollution.
-His team was surprised to find that household items now contribute as heavily to particular types of air pollution as cars, trucks and other vehicles.
-Dr McDonald said that as "the transportation sector gets cleaner, these other sources...become more and more important".
+Scientists say a massive cause of pollution is right under our noses.
+Everyday household items such as toothpaste, deodorant, perfume and polish contain volatile compounds that lead to pollution.
+Dr Brian McDonald, an air-pollution researcher at the US National Oceanic and Atmospheric Administration, conducted research into what creates pollution in our homes.
+He was surprised to find that household items now cause as much pollution as cars, trucks and other vehicles.
+Dr McDonald said that as "the transportation sector gets cleaner, these other sources…become more important".

-The researchers focused on volatile organic compounds (VOCs) in a whole range of household items.
+The researchers looked at volatile organic compounds (VOCs) in a range of household items.
 VOCs react with sunlight to form ozone pollution.
-This escapes into the environment and gets trapped in our house or apartment, causing pollution in our homes.
-The scientists said VOCs interact with other chemicals to form tiny particles in the air.
-These particles can lead to lung damage.
-Dr McDonald said governments should regulate household products more tightly to reduce their negative impact on our health.
-He issued a stark warning, saying: "The things I use in the morning to get ready for work are comparable to emissions that come out of the tailpipe of my car."
+This goes into the environment and gets trapped in our house or apartment.
+VOCs interact with other chemicals to form tiny particles in the air that can damage our lungs.
+Dr McDonald said we should regulate household products more tightly to reduce their impact on our health.
+He gave a warning, saying: "The things I use in the morning to get ready for work are comparable to emissions that come out of the tailpipe of my car."